SaiTarunGanapavarapu/portfolio-optimization-framework/README.md

 ## Key Features

+### Phase 0

+- **Equal-Weight Benchmark**: Builds a naive baseline portfolio with 1/N allocation across selected assets.
+- **Out-of-Sample Evaluation**: Uses the same evaluator, rebalancing schedule, and transaction cost model as optimized strategies for fair comparison.
+- **Strategy Comparison Ready**: Stores benchmark results so they can be compared directly against Markowitz outputs.

 ### Phase 1

 - **Covariance Estimation**: Includes Ledoit-Wolf shrinkage (via scikit-learn) to improve conditioning of the covariance matrix for high-dimensional datasets.